Author: Ellen Blake

 Grandmother in Other Languages

-Some grandmothers choose names favored by different nationalities or cultures, either because the names reflect their heritage or simply because they like the way they sound.
+Do you want to choose a name that reflects your heritage?
 We called one of my grandmothers who was from Germany “Omi”, our take on the German name for grandmother, which is “Oma”.

 Several different terms for grandmother exist in many countries.
 Below are some friends shared with me.